pod

-script chooses the image based on the file extension and the contents of the script config file.
-This lives in ~/.config/pod/script.yaml, and is very similar to the containers section of the pods.yaml config:
+chooses the image based on the file extension and the contents of the script config file.
+This lives in ~/.config/pod/script.yaml

 scripts: